 The duration of copyright protection depends on the nature of the protected work itself.
 In respect of literary, dramatic, musical or artistic works copyright generally lasts for the lifetime of the owner plus 70 years after their death (or 50 years if the work was computer generated).

-Copyright in audio-visual works follow slightly different rules.
+Copyright in audiovisual works follow slightly different rules.
 Broadcasts are protected for 50 years from the date the broadcast is made.
-Sound recordings are protected for 50 years after the end of year of publication.
-Films are protected for 70 years following the death of the last of the following persons: the principal director; the author of the screenplay; the author of the dialogue or the composer of the original music commissioned for or used in the film.
+Sound recordings are protected for 50 years from the end of the year in which the recording is made or, if published during that period, for 70 years from the end of the year of publication.
+Films are protected for 70 years following the death of the last of the following: the principal director; the author of the screenplay; the author of the dialogue; or the composer of the original music commissioned for or used in the film.

 Copyright in typographical arrangements has the shortest duration, lasting for 25 years from the end of the year in which the edition was first published.